Texas April 15, 2015

 Most People Don’t Know These Hidden Castles Are Right Here In Texas

 My list of places to see in Texas keeps getting longer and longer, especially now that I know about these creepy castles!
 While they may not compare with the Buckingham Palace, they still are noteworthy sites to explore when taking a long road trip through the state.
 Check these out:

 1) Capt.
 Charles Schreiner Mansion: located in Kerrville, Texas, this castle was designed by British architect Alfred Giles in 1879.
-It's now a historic landmark in Texas, and you can take a tour of it for free!
-It's even available to rent for private occasions (unfortunately not for free, though).
+It's now a historic landmark in Texas available to rent for private occasions.

 2) Maverick-Carter House: also designed by famous architect Alfred Giles, this beautiful Romanesque style castle was built in 1883, and it's now also considered a historic landmark in San Antonio.

 3) Falkenstein Castle: situated right in the heart of the Texas hill country, this looming castle sits between Burnet and Marble Falls.
 It's most famously used for weddings, and a complete royal wedding package costs just under $5,000.
 Plus, wouldn't it just be awesome to say you got married in an old castle?
 I think so.

 4) Elisabet Ney Museum: once the Austin home of sculptor Elisabet Ney, the landmark is now open as a museum in downtown Austin.
 Elisabet was actually a sculptor in the court of King George V of Hanover, so you know this castle is legit.
 It's open for tours Wednesday - Saturday.

 5) Pemberton Castle: located in the prestigious Pemberton Heights neighborhood in Austin, this castle is most famous for its appearance in the movie "Blank Check" in 1994.
 See, it's not just the castles in England that make it to the big screen...